 Basic Options

 Execution name Example Execution

 Optional name for this execution instance

 Debug Mode FALSE

 Allow for operation editing after creation

 Compute Options

 Compute SciServer Compute

 Compute

 Username username

-SciServer username
+SciServer usemame

-Password SciServer password
+Password ColCenter Deputord

-Small Jobs Domain V

-Compute Domain A small job shares resources with up to 4 other jobs and has a max quota for RAM of approx 32GB.
+Compute Domain A small job shares resources with up to 4 other jobs and has a max guota for RAM of approx 32GB.
 A large job runs

-exclusively and has all CPU cores and RAM available (approx 240GB), however since only one large job will run at a time, there may be a longer wait for the job to start.
+exclusively and has all CPU cores and RAM available (approx 240GB), however since only one large job will run at a

 unie, uiere may be a longer wan ioi uie job to stan.

 torage Options

 Storage SciServer Files Service 🗸

 Username username

 SciServer username

 Password

 1 40011014 SciServer nassword